llpeterson/direct/access.md

 gives control of the device to whichever base station is receiving the strongest signal from it.
 If the device is involved in a call or other network session at the time, the session must be transferred to the new base station in what is called a *handoff*.
-Exactly about how handoffs are managed is beyond the scope of this book.
+Details about how handoffs are managed is beyond the scope of this book.

 There have been multiple generations of protocols implementing the